 - 1. All operators are required to report any vehicular or equipment damage or malfunction to their supervisor and department head immediately.
 (Appropriate law enforcement authorities shall also be notified to take a police report in the event of a traffic accident.) - 2.
-The supervisor and department head shall promptly arrange for repairs with-Fleet Services and prepare a thorough investigatory report, send the original to the Risk Management and a copy to the Director of Public Works within 48 hours of an incident. - 3.
+The supervisor and department head shall promptly arrange for repairs with-Fleet Services and prepare a thorough investigatory report, send the original to the Risk Management and a copy to the Director of Public Works as soon as possible, and no longer than 48 hours after an incident. - 3.
 Failure to promptly report damage or malfunction of City vehicles and/or equipment may result in disciplinary action, up to and including termination of employment.